sam-y-tang/STM32F103C8T6_ThreadX/README.md

 ## PROJECT STRUCTURE:

-The subdirectory ./rtos contains projects that do use FreeRTOS (and libopencm3).
+The subdirectory ./rtos contains projects that do use ThreadX (and libopencm3).

     stm32f103c8t6/